Today's Articles

 Mansa-Abubakar

 *On this date in 1312, we celebrate the first African voyage to the Americas.
-This episode though unproven, is worth contemplation and this article.
+Though unproven, this episode is worth contemplation and this article.

 Mansa Musa, the 9th ruler of the Mali Empire, stayed in Cairo for three months in 1324 while en route to Mecca for the hajj.
-While there, he befriended an emir named Abu al-Hasan Ali ibn Amir Hajib, who was the governor of the district of Cairo Musa and was staying in bn.
+While there, he befriended an emir named Abu al-Hasan Ali ibn Amir Hajib, the governor of the district of Cairo Musa, who was staying in Bn.
 Amir Hajib later recounted what he had learned of Mali from his conversations with Musa to the scholar al-Umari.
-In one such conversation, Ibn Amir Hajib had asked Musa how he had become king, and Musa responded: We belong to a house which hands on the kingship by inheritance.
+In one such conversation, Ibn Amir Hajib asked Musa how he had become king, and Musa responded: We belong to a house that hands on the kingship by inheritance.

 The king, who was my predecessor, did not believe it was impossible to discover the furthest limit of the Atlantic Ocean and wished vehemently to do so.
 So, he equipped 200 ships filled with men and the same number equipped with gold, water, and provisions enough to last them for years, and said to the man deputed to lead them: "Do not return until you reach the end of it or your provisions and water give out."

 But the sultan disbelieved him.
-Then that sultan got ready 2,000 ships, 1,000 for himself and the men whom he took with him and 1,000 for water and provisions.
+Then that sultan got ready 2,000 ships, 1,000 for himself and the men he took with him and 1,000 for water and provisions.
 He left me to deputize for him and embarked on the Atlantic Ocean with his men.
 That was the last we saw of him and all those with him, so I became king in my own right.
-Al-Umari’s record of this conversation is the only account of this voyage, as other medieval Arab historians of West African oral tradition do not mention it.
-Nonetheless, the possibility of such a voyage has been taken seriously by several historians.
+Al-Umari’s conversation record is the only account of this voyage, as other medieval Arab historians of West African oral tradition do not mention it.
+Nonetheless, several historians have taken the possibility of such a voyage seriously.

 The identity of the Mansa responsible for the voyage has been subject to some confusion.
 Al-Umari’s record of Musa’s account does not mention Mansa’s name nor indicate his identity other than that he was Musa’s predecessor.
 According to the Arab historian Ibn Khaldun, writing several decades later, Musa’s predecessor Mansa was Mansa Muhammad ibn Qu.
 Several historians have attributed the voyage to Mansa Muhammad.
 Many sources call the Mansa in question Mansa Abubakari II.
 However, the inclusion of Mansa Abu Bakr II in the list of Malian rulers is a misconception that originated in a mistranslation of Ibn Khaldun’s text by the 19th-century European historian Baron de Slane.

-De Slane translated Ibn Khaldun as saying that the kingship passed from Muhammad to Abu Bakr, then to Musa.
+De Slane translated Ibn Khaldun as saying that the kingship passed from Muhammad to Abu Bakr and then to Musa.
 However, in the original Arabic text, Abu Bakr is only mentioned as the progenitor of Musa's lineage, not as a ruler.
 The Abu Bakr in question was a brother of Sunjata, the founder of the Mali Empire, who never ruled himself.
 Another figure named Abu Bakr did rule as Mansa, but he was the predecessor of Sakura, not Musa.
-Additionally, some historians have suggested without elaboration that the voyage should be attributed to Mansa Qu, who was the father and predecessor of Muhammad ibn Qu according to Ibn Khaldun.
+Additionally, some historians have suggested without elaboration that the voyage should be attributed to Mansa Qu, the father and predecessor of Muhammad ibn Qu, according to Ibn Khaldun.

 Interpretation.

 Not enough uncontroversial evidence of pre-Columbian contact between Africa and the Americas has been found.
-Regardless of whether any Malian ships ever reached the Americas, they never returned to Africa, and there were no long-term economic consequences of the voyage.
+Regardless of whether any Malian ships ever reached the Americas, they never returned to Africa, and the voyage had no long-term economic consequences.
 The river on the sea described by the survivor of the first expedition is presumably the Canary Current.
-Including this fact in Musa's account indicates that Musa had some awareness of the oceanographic conditions of the open Atlantic.
+This fact in Musa's account indicates that Musa was aware of the oceanographic conditions of the open Atlantic.
 The Canary Current flows from West Africa to the Americas, which would have facilitated travel from Africa to the Americas but prevented it in the opposite direction.

 Ivan van Sertima and Malian researcher Gaoussou Diawara proposed that the voyage reached the New World.
 Van Sertima cites the abstract of Columbus's log made by Bartolomé de las Casas, according to which the purpose of Columbus's third voyage was to test both the claims of King John II of Portugal that "canoes had been found which set out from the coast of Guinea [West Africa] and sailed to the west with merchandise" as well as the claims of the Taino community native inhabitants of the Caribbean island of Hispaniola that "from the south and the southeast had come black people whose spears were made of a metal called guanín ... from which it was found that of 32 parts: 18 were gold, six were silver and eight copper."